cdecan/Group-22/Sprint6Updates1.md

 ### 2. what is the progress so far (at least some test cases written, more than 2)

 - Created cards on scrum board
+- Created requirements

+### Requirements:

+r1: A user can book a listing.

+r2: A user cannot book a listing for his/her listing.

+r3: A user cannot book a listing that costs more than his/her balance.

+r4: A user cannot book a listing that is already booked with the overlapped dates.

+r5: A booked listing will show up on the user's home page.

+r6: User id exists in the database

+r7: Listing id exists in the database

+r8: Price has to be of range [10, 10000].

+r9: Date must be after 2021-01-02 and before 2025-01-02

+r10: User balance is correctly updated upon successful booking

 ### 3. any difficulties.